forcedotcom/ServiceSDK-iOS/README.md

 Check out Messaging for In-App, a newer chat solution for mobile apps.

 * To learn more, see the [Messaging for In-App Developer Guide](https://developer.salesforce.com/docs/service/messaging-in-app/overview).
-* Try out an example from our [Sample App Repo](https://github.com/Salesforce-Async-Messaging/messaging-in-app-ios/tree/master/examples).
+* Try out an example from our [Messaging for In-App Sample App Repo](https://github.com/Salesforce-Async-Messaging/messaging-in-app-ios/tree/master/examples).

 # Embedded Service SDK for iOS